grrrisu/thundermoon/apps/thunder_phoenix/README.md

 ## SideNotes

-- brunch was replaced by parcel
+- brunch was replaced with parcel

 ## Learn more